yusufocaliskan/rust-web-api-boilerplate/README.md

 # Features

-✅ MongoDB integration for a robust database layer.
+- ✅ MongoDB integration for a robust database layer.
-✅ MVC structure with Dependency Injection-like components (repository, service, controller).
+- ✅ MVC structure with Dependency Injection-like components (repository, service, controller).
-✅ Authentication baked right in for secure app development.
+- ✅ Authentication baked right in for secure app development.
-✅ Fully tested—because quality matters.
+= ✅ Fully tested—because quality matters.

-Hit ⭐️if you like it.
+Hit the ⭐️ if you like it.

 # Install MongoDb